exyte/Chat/README.md

 `messageBuilder`'s parameters:
 - `message` - the message containing user info, attachments, etc.
 - `positionInUserGroup` - the position of the message in its continuous collection of messages from the same user
+- `positionInMessagesSection` position of message in the section of messages from that day
 - `positionInCommentsGroup` - position of message in its continuous group of comments (only works for .answer ReplyMode, nil for .quote mode)
 - `showContextMenuClosure` - closure to show message context menu
 - `messageActionClosure ` - closure to pass user interaction, .reply for example